 The white LEDs can be turned on and off with a 2N7000.
 Connect Pin 7 of the Arduino with the Gate of the 2N7000.
 The four (parallel) LEDs can be connected to the same voltage source as the Arduino.
 Make sure to place a fitting resistor between the source and LEDs.

 All required parts for the case can be 3D printed, preferably in black.
 Additionally you need a (black) drinking straw and (black) tape.

 After printing all parts, screw the perfboard onto the chip mount, and fixate the chip mount into the bottom of the case.
 The position of the chip mount can be adjusted to the left and right.

 Cut a small rectangular piece from the optical grating and glue (?) it into the grating mount.
 One screw holds the grating mount to the front panel, the second screw allows for a few degrees of rotation in order to align the grating to the TSL1402R.

 Use the 2 screw holes at the bottom of the front panel to fasten it to the bottom of the case.

 Use tape to fix the black drinking straw to the front panel.
-Make sure that the straw is as straightly fixed to the front panel.
+Make sure that the straw is well aligned with the forward facing opening.